 - Exploring the many ruins and historic buildings of Taiwan.
 I am working on a number of specific themes related to this interest in forgotten and overlooked places, almost too many to mention here.
 One of the most enduring is an inventory of old school movie theaters, of which I’ve visited more than 50 by now.

 - Maintaining a personal treasure map related to my many explorations of Taiwan.
 I follow a bunch of Facebook groups (for example here) where people share photos from historic sites and abandoned places and thoroughly enjoy using Google Maps and whatever clues are available to figure out location details.
+Every time I complete an expedition I update the map with new findings.

 - Maintaining this public map of working cafes.